DearKarl/Bayesian_Linear_Regression/README.md

 # Bayesian-Linear-Regression

-This repository provides a complete set of R scripts and analyses demonstrating Bayesian Linear Regression on the Boston Housing dataset.
+This repository contains a comprehensive R implementation and analysis of Bayesian Linear Regression applied to the Boston Housing dataset.
+The analysis demonstrates the Bayesian approach, including posterior inference, hyperparameter tuning, model performance evaluation, and a detailed exploration of bias-variance trade-offs.

 ## Key Features